Stormbird and Ayssid

 If at least one creature was killed by an Ayssid's attack, a second blow is inflicted.
 It works as a situational version of double attack.

 Heroes with a specialty

 - Illor the Captain has stormbirds as a specialty, which increases the speed of any Stormbirds or Ayssids by 1 and their Attack and Defense skills by 5% for every 4 levels (rounded up).
-They also start with Stormbirds in their spawning army.
+He also start with Stormbirds in his army.